Sonic Origins: My Review

 The games were fun to play again even outside of the minor engine differences but often I would find myself trapped in walls or just frozen in weird spots.
 The preordering for the game was confusing as feck with many different options and the fact Sega pulled all of the other versions of this game from online stores.

-Outside of the game, the menus felt like an afterthought even if it looks pretty and nothing was uniform and even features such as save states do not exist.
+Outside of the game, the menus felt like an afterthought even if it looked pretty and nothing was uniform and even features such as save states did not exist.
 Why they are missing in a remaster I do not know and while it isn’t something I would use I would have loved for it to save your levels in Sonic 1 and 2 to be able to go back to them without needing to use level selection – something you would need to know how to do from the original games.

 I find it weird that other games weren’t included such as the Master System games where they could have just tossed them in on an emulator and called it a day.
 To me, this remaster felt lazy and it clearly shows it is just the different ports bought together with a fancy UI with a few unlockables – all for the high cost for what it is worth.